zachkongoyu/HKEX-Short-Update/README.md

 # HKEX Short Update

-"HKEX Short Update" is a Python program for detecting new Securities Eligible for Short Selling from [HKEX](https://www.hkex.com.hk/?sc_lang=zh-HK).
+"HKEX Short Update" is a Python program for detecting new securities eligible for short selling from [HKEX](https://www.hkex.com.hk/?sc_lang=zh-HK).

 ## Installation